Big Data Analytics Use Cases

 Web & Digital Media Services Use Cases

-- Large-scale clickstream analytics
+- Large-scale clickstream analytics for precision targeting

 - Ad targeting, analysis, forecasting and optimization